#1, Group Therapy Sketchnotes

 If you’d like the full set of downloads, it’s available for a small charge that helps fuel the creation of more sustainable mental health art and resources.

 Irvin Yalom is a venerable leader in our field, and an author whose prolific and authentic writing about the experience of being a relational psychotherapist has helped shape the clinical minds of thousands of young therapists.
-While Yalom’s work offers countless valuable resources to new clinicians, today I want to ask you to engage a more critical reading of Yalom and invite you to use care in how his writing, particularly the book “Love’s Executioner,” is placed within the context of your curriculum.
+Today, however, I want to ask you to engage a more critical reading of Yalom and consideration of how the book “Love’s Executioner,” is placed within the context of your curriculum.

-As you may be aware, a chapter in this book titled “Fat Lady” outlines – in vividly cruel detail – Yalom’s disgust with large bodies, his decision to take on a client in a large body on the basis of being able to use her as a professional challenge, his delight in the woman’s development of disordered eating, and his conclusion that he healed her – despite his failure to learn to regard a large body with basic dignity.
+As you may be aware, a chapter in this book titled “Fat Lady” outlines – in vividly cruel detail – Yalom’s disgust with large bodies, his decision to take on a client in a large body on the basis of being able to use her body as a professional challenge, his delight in the woman’s development of disordered eating, and his conclusion that he healed her – despite his failure to develop the capacity to regard a large body with dignity.

-Yalom’s text is not without merit if taught in an appropriate context, but if used as a text without confronting these body-based biases and exposing students to the robust body of evidence on the long term outcomes of restrictive eating behaviors, students are at risk to read this text as prescriptive for their own work rather than as a route to engage how all clinicians – even those as well-regarded as Yalom – have blind spots and biases.
+Yalom’s text is not without merit if taught in an appropriate context, but if used in course readings without also exposing students to the robust body of evidence on the long term outcomes of restrictive eating behaviors, students are at risk to read this text as prescriptive for their own work rather than as a route to understanding how all clinicians – even those as well-regarded as Yalom – have blind spots and biases.

 If you choose to assign this text, actively engage it, and do so with the understanding that it is a dangerous text.
 Without a critical reading and robust discussion led by evidence-based HAES allies, Yalom’s text has the capacity to cause continued harm both to large-bodied students and all therapists who will encounter diverse bodies in their professional work.